The Move from Industry 3.0 to 4.0 in Baby Steps

 • High-Frequency IIoT Devices and Sensors: Machines must be equipped with sensors that generate reliable, real-time data on key parameters like vibration, temperature, pressure, torque, and cycle time.
 Without sensor fidelity, prediction is noise.

-• Edge Computing for Localized Analysis: Some models need to run close to the process—for low latency, high uptime, or data privacy reasons.
+• Edge Computing for Localized Analysis: Some models need to run close to the process.
+This is especially true for low latency, high uptime, or data privacy reasons.
 That means edge gateways or embedded processors capable of performing analytics and reacting in real time.

 • Computer Vision Systems for Pattern Recognition: In processes where visual confirmation matters (e.g., inspection, safety, ergonomics), predictive systems can leverage cameras and AI models to recognize failure precursors or unsafe behaviors not detectable with traditional sensors.